 You need benchmarks to be able to evaluate the development of the program’s multiple components after setting the goals and implementing the system.
 Also, you must determine the performance indicators that will help you assess the extent to which staff members need more training and to measure the overall success of the lubrication program.

 With the use of these metrics, the program will be able to demonstrate the benefits of its advancements and keep everyone on their toes and on track toward its goals for improvement.
 Benchmarks also provide rationalizations for any flaws or missteps that may have occurred.
 The program’s success will also be facilitated by clearly defined action plans for unmet objectives.
+Join us for an educational webinar with guest Tim Dunton from Reliability Solutions as he will cover the 5 Steps to Maintaining a Successful Lubrication Program.

 Examples of Lubrication Program Goals and Rewards